Alikime/alikime.github.io/README.md

 # [Assesment 1 - GEOG5990](https://alikime.github.io/)

 This task comprises of an online portfolio for the practical task.
-The project section contains the link to the myModel.py (Spyder - python file)
+The project section contains the link to the myModel.py (Spyder - python file)..

 ## Preview
 [![Resume Preview](https://github.com/Alikime/alikime.github.io/blob/master/img/PreviewImage.JPG)]